 Szymanski said he welcomes any students from the Great Barrington area to enroll, but has only heard from a few displaced adult learners so far.

-Both the Adult Learning Cen ter and the Northern Berkshire Adult Education Program at the Massachusetts College of Liberal Arts can award GEDs
+Both the Adult Learning Cen ter and the Northern Berkshire Adult Education Program at the Massachusetts College of Liberal Arts can award GEDs to any student who meets the criteria to enroll and successfully completes the program.

 In addition, Project Link at Berkshire Community College will continue to work with students referred to the program.
 Project Link helps students in Adult Basic Education (ABE) programs transition into courses at BCC.